Mitsubishi ASX review and buyer's guide

 The ASX is a small SUV for a budget conscious buyers who need excellent value, good equipment levels and enough space to get all the small jobs done.
 ASX won’t do everything, but it’ll certainly do its fair share of family duties.

-The Mitsubishi ASX is an affordable, frugal and compact SUV with just enough room for the essentials and the kids,l without blowing the budget.
+The Mitsubishi ASX is an affordable, frugal and compact SUV with just enough room for the essentials and the kids, without blowing the budget.

 It offers good value and just enough of the features you might expect of a modern-day family hatchback, but with the added capability of a slightly higher undercarriage.

 The ASX isn’t perfect, but for the price, you’re probably not going to care much.
-We’ll get to that.
+Nor that it shares (for the second time) a platform and even front-end styling cues with the Renault Captur.

-No, the ASX has been a consistently strong seller in 2023, and it’s easy to see why.
-It’s been consistently updated with autonomous braking safety tech, in both forward and reverse directions, which means it keeps up with late ANCAP safety rating changes and the rest of the mainstream small SUV cohort.
+New ASX gets the latest suite of autonomous emergency braking software, in both forward and reverse, which means it keeps up with late ANCAP safety rating changes and the rest of the mainstream small SUV cohort.

-If you’re ready to buy an ASX, click on the red button below.
-But if you need a greater insight, let’s dissect the ASX range and help you figure out if you’re compatible.
+If you’re ready to buy an ASX, click on the button below.
+But if you need a greater insight, let’s dissect the ASX range and help you figure out if it’s compatible with your driving requirements.

 FEATURES AND PRICING